10+ quirky Berlin landmarks – the b-list

 Is a treasure trove of 1950s and 60s interior design and GDR architecture.
 Built from 1951 when the Western Allies evicted the East-German radio stations from the central broadcasting building at Masurenallee (where RBB still is located) it’s a rare example of complete ensemble saved from both mismanagement and gentrification.
 The big recording hall and a number of studios are entirely preserved.
 Over the last years the place changed hands more than once.
 These days it’s a mixed use with big plans for the future including one of the biggest recording complexes in Europe, studios both for musicians and other artists, like designers or photographers, there is space for festivals like Arte’s “30 Jahre Techno” and you can get guided tours through the historical building

 Not far from it, just across the river sits Berlin’s most famous ‘lost place’ that even was featured in a number of Hollywood movies, like Hanna, feat Soairse Ronan and Kate Blanchett.
 Opened in 1969 as ‘Kulturpark Plänterwald’ it was the only permanent amusement park in the GDR and hugely popular.
 If you think of Universal or Disneyland, you are a bit off target.
 A big part of if, was just an immense paved flat filled with regular carnival rides turned into permanent installations.
 It had a giant ferris wheel, that still stands today, a wild-water raft and a rollercoaster.
 Compared to today’s high-parks it was all a bit quaint.
 After the reunification it lost visitors every year, had to give up a big percentage of the land, that was turned into protected landscape, changed hands a couple of time, but since 2002 it essentially rotting away, adding more and more patina, to this already spooky place.
 Currently it is owned by the city and starting 2020 they want to give it back to the public bit by bit.
-So, if you still want to experience this wonderfully haunting experience write them an email right away.
+So, if you still want to experience this wonderfully haunting experience write them to email right away.

--the end – for now, there’s more to come
+– the end – for now, there’s more to come